Wisconsin Court Records

 What are Wisconsin Civil Court Records?

 Wisconsin civil court records consist of the case documents and information generated or processed during civil court proceedings.
 It includes record sheets, complaints, orders, motions, exhibits, calendars, indexes, and other case information.
 Civil court records may also include all documents, letters, reports, and recorded information generated during the course of a civil trial, except where prevented by law or court order.
-In compliance with the Wisconsin Court Rule, non-confidential court records may be inspected, viewed, or copied by members of the public upon request.
+Under the Wisconsin Court Rule, non-confidential court records may be inspected, viewed, or copied by members of the public upon request.
 Interested members of the public may find Wisconsin civil court records in the jurisdiction where the case was heard.

 Cases Heard by the Wisconsin Civil Court